SCHOLARSHIPS

 ---|

 The small class sizes and individual attention given to all pupils at Kent College allow our teachers to nurture academic ability, and to encourage intellectual development.
 Our excellent results reflect our passion for learning.
-Year 7 (age 11+) Year 9 (age 13+) Year 12 (age 16+) |
+Year 7 (age 11+) Year 9 (age 13+) Year 12 (age 16+) The Academic Scholars Programme: |

 IB |